 - The Practice is required by law to maintain the privacy and security of PHI. - The Practice is required to abide by the terms of this Notice currently in effect.
 Where more stringent state or federal law governs PHI, the Practice will abide by the more stringent law. - The Practice reserves the right to amend Notice.
 All changes are applicable to PHI collected and maintained by the Practice.
 Should the Practice make changes, you may obtain a revised Notice by requesting a copy from the Practice, using the information above, or by viewing a copy on the website (www.atlanta-cbt.com). - The Practice will inform you if PHI is compromised in a breach.

-This Notice is effective on May 4, 2022.
+This Notice is updated and effective as of September 13, 2024.